ctrlplusb/react-async-component/README.md

 A promise that resolves in a `result` object.
 The `result` object will have the following properties available:

-  - `appWithAsyncComponents` _React.Element_
-    Your application imbued with the ability to use async Components. ❗️Use this when rendering your app.
+  - `appWithAsyncComponents` (_React.Element_) : Your application imbued with the ability to use async Components. ❗️Use this when rendering your app.
-  - `state` _Object_
-    Only used on the "server" side of server side rendering applications.
+  - `state` (_Object_) : Only used on the "server" side of server side rendering applications.
 It represents the state of your async Components (i.e. which ones were rendered) so that the server can feed this information back to the client/browser.
-  - `STATE_IDENTIFIER` _String_
-    Only used on the "server" side of server side rendering applications.
+  - `STATE_IDENTIFIER` (_String_) : Only used on the "server" side of server side rendering applications.
 The identifier of the property you should bind the `state` object to on the `window` object.

 ### Examples

-#### Usage
+#### Standard Usage

+This is how you would use this helper in a "normal" React application or on the "client" side of a "server side rendering" React application.

 ```jsx
 import React from 'react';